-There are many variations on mashed cauliflower including vegan choices and those with garlic.
+- Mashed Cauliflower and Cheese: There are many variations on mashed cauliflower, including vegan choices and those with garlic.
 We included our version above, but feel free to search for one that fits your taste.

-We kept this simple by popping open a chilled can of Cranberry Sauce and slicing right before dining.
+- Cranberry Sauce: We kept this simple by popping open a chilled can of Cranberry Sauce and slicing it right before dining.

-An alternative to pumpkin pie, the step-by-step instructions found at the link above.
+- Delicious Pumpkin Torte: An alternative to pumpkin pie, the step-by-step instructions are found at the link above.

-Our signature drink was a cranberry cocktail.
-Mix equal parts of cranberry juice and ginger ale with 1 shot of whiskey.
+- Cranberry Cocktail: Our signature drink was a cranberry cocktail.
+Mix equal parts of cranberry juice and ginger ale with one shot of whiskey.
 Add frozen cranberries to garnish.
 (You can omit the whiskey to make the drink virgin for children or non-drinkers.)

 Activities and Cleanup